kalmarek/GroupsCore.jl/README.md

 Additionally the following assumptions are placed on the iteration:
  * `first(G)` must be the identity
- * iteration over an infinite group should exhaust every fixed radius ball (in word-length metric) around the identity in finite time.
+ * iteration over a finitely generated group should exhaust every fixed radius ball (in word-length metric) around the identity in finite time.

 #### Obligatory methods